yohannd1/dotcfg/README.md

 # dotcfg

-A small configuration daemon for use with my [dotfiles](https://github.com/YohananDiamond/dotfiles)
+A small and fast configuration daemon for use with my [dotfiles](https://github.com/YohananDiamond/dotfiles)

 ## build & requirements